oracle/weblogic-kubernetes-operator/docs-source/content/_index.md

 The feature changes in 3.0.0-rc1 are:

-* Introduction of a new "Model In Image" feature which allows you to have a domain created at pod startup time from a WebLogic Deploy Tool model and archive.
+* Introduction of a new ["Model In Image"]({{% relref "/userguide/managing-domains/model-in-image" %}}) feature which allows you to have a domain created at pod startup time from a WebLogic Deploy Tool model and archive.
   This supports user-requested use cases like creating multiple domains from the same model and automated updating of the domain based on model changes.
   The operator automates management of the domain encryption keys to ensure that they are not changed during domain updates.
+  A [sample]({{% relref "/samples/simple/domains/model-in-image" %}}) is also provided that demonstrates the key use cases for this feature.
 * Support for running the operator on Kubernetes 1.16.
 * Deprecation and removal of support for running the operator on Kubernetes 1.13 and earlier versions.